Five hurt in emergency plane landing in Munich

 Munich’s southern runway was closed for several hours and 20 flights were diverted to other airports.

-The Italian-based Air Dolomiti belongs to the German flagship airline Lufthansa (LHAG.DE).
+The Italian-based Air Dolomiti belongs to the German flagship airline Lufthansa.
+(Reporting by Victoria Bryan; Editing by Kevin Liffey)